-Patriots for Economic Progress (PeP) president Sean Tembo was yesterday attacked a 12 political cadres from the opposite camp.
+Patriots for Economic Progress (PeP) president Sean Tembo was yesterday attacked by a 12 political cadres from the opposite camp.

 The violent cadres emerged from three motor vehicles and attacked Mr Tembo who was leading over a hundred protesters along Cairo.

-Acting Police Spokesperson Danny Mwale confirmed receiving a report of aggravated robbery in which Mr Tembo, 39 was attacked a group of 12 unknown people along Cairo road in Lusaka.
+Acting Police Spokesperson Danny Mwale confirmed receiving a report of aggravated robbery in which Mr Tembo, 39 was attacked by a group of 12 unknown people along Cairo road in Lusaka.

 Mr Mwale said PeP leader was hit with unknown object on his head and robbed of a phone worth K17, 000, cash money amounting to K8, 000 and seven bank cards.

 He said Mr Tembo had four of his motor vehicles damaged in the process.